About Every Homeschool

 The hub we wished existed when we started looking.

 Three to four million children learn at home in the United States.
-The market that serves them — curriculum publishers, co-ops, online schools, state programs — is larger and more fragmented than any single publication has treated it.
+The market that serves them, curriculum publishers, co-ops, online schools, state programs, is larger and more fragmented than any single portal has treated it.
 Families are choosing between hundreds of curricula, navigating fifty different state legal frameworks, and now sifting through ESA programs that can fund anywhere from zero to ten thousand dollars per student depending on where they live and which category of homeschooler the state considers them to be.

 The existing options were never built to serve this whole audience at once.
 Review sites run on decades-old taxonomies and single editorial voices.
 Lifestyle blogs speak to one tribe at a time.
 News, as news, barely exists in this space.
 Families stitch information together from fifty tabs, a Facebook group, and whatever their friends tried last year.